Works

 the book

-My husband and I owned an award-winning ad agency together, our lives fused by creativity.
+My husband and I owned an award-winning ad agency with a friend, our lives fused by creativity.
 He was the visionary, I the ballast.
-But he began to unravel: imagining himself as a savior, filling our home with strange packages.
-As refuge, I took up taekwondo and poured my rage into martial arts.
-I couldn’t win an argument with my husband, but I could take a blow to the head.
-He needed me, how could I leave him?
-And then I remembered the first lesson in taekwondo.
+But he spiraled: imagining himself as a savior, filling our home with strange packages.
+The same year our partner and our oldest child both got life-changing diagnosis.

 Modern Love | The New York Times